 Detroit was America’s fourth-largest city in 1950, when it had 1.8 million people.
-In the 2010 census, the city had fewer than 702,000 residents — an astonishing decline of 60 percent in 60 years.
+In a 2010 census, a city had fewer than 702,000 residents — an startling decrease of 60 percent in 60 years.

 3. Detroit has $18 billion – yes, billion — in general-obligation debt.